YunoHost-Apps/fallback_ynh/README.md

 ### How it works

 This app is made of 2 parts, you have to install it with the `main server` option on your main server, and again, with the `fallback server` option on the other server you want to use as rescue server.
 > You should keep this other server only for that purpose.
 And maybe also to make some other backups.
-And it's obviously better if you can have this other server in another place that the previous one.
+And it's obviously better if you can have this other server in another place than the previous one.

 After the installation, every night, the main server will make some backups and send them to your fallback server.
 At least, it'll make a backup of your system.
 You can ask to backup your apps too, by editing the file `/home/yunohost.app/fallback/app_list`